realA10001986/Time-Circuits-Display/AddOns.md

 - signal alarm,
 - or manually switching on/off connected props.

-Signalling is done by setting this pin HIGH (2.7-3.3V).
+Signaling is done by setting this pin HIGH (2.7-3.3V).
 Please do not connect third-party props without a relay; the TT OUT pin is not suitable for power supply.
 For connecting CircuitSetup/A10001986 props, see the prop's documentation ([Flux capacitor](https://github.com/realA10001986/Flux-Capacitor/tree/main?tab=readme-ov-file#connecting-a-tcd-by-wire), [SID](https://github.com/realA10001986/SID/tree/main?tab=readme-ov-file#connecting-a-tcd-by-wire), [Dash Gauges](https://github.com/realA10001986/Dash-Gauges/blob/main/hardware/README.md#connecting-a-tcd-to-the-dash-gauges-by-wire), [VSR](https://github.com/realA10001986/VSR#connecting-a-tcd-by-wire)).

 You need two wires for connecting the TCD: TT-OUT and GND, which need to be connected to the prop.